Nerian/Nerian.github.io/_posts/2014-08-30-how-to-handle-concurrent-requests-in-rails.md

 ab -c10 -n10 http://127.0.0.1:5500/async_with_cookies  0,01s user 0,02s system 0% cpu 5,207 total
 {% endhighlight %}

 So you can see that it took 5 seconds total to handle the 10 requests (each one taking 5 seconds) thereby proving that we can handle concurrents requests.
 This is a very useful model for handling web requests where one portion of the request may take a few seconds.
-For example at Haiku we use this technique when handling concerning Google signin.
-The portion of code where we need to wait we simply executed them in a Event Machine defered block.
+For example at Haiku we use this technique when handling Google sign in.
+The portion of the code where we need to wait is simply executed within a Event Machine defered block.

 Note:
 If you use Pow for your app, use the ip address as in the example, because Pow will only handle one request at a time.